Skip to main content

 QWIET_EXTERNAL_SECRETS_EXCLUDE_FILESRegular expression for which filenames to exclude from the analysis.
 E.g. \.txt would exclude all .txt files.

-QWIET_EXTERNAL_SECRETS_EXCLUDE_SECRETSRegular expression for which secrets to exclude from the results.
+QWIET_EXTERNAL_SECRETS_EXCLUDE_SECRETSRegular expression for which secret values to exclude from the results.
 E.g. ^...$ would exclude all three-letter secrets.

 Entropy settings